Confident Driving Starts with the Right Guidance

 Upon exiting the GDL program, you will:

-• qualify to re-class to a Class 1, 2, 3, or
+• qualify to re-class to a Class 1, 2, 3, or 4 licence

-• increase the number of demerits you
+• increase the number of demerits you are allowed

-• remove the zero alcohol and drug
+• remove the 0 alcohol & drug tolerance condition

-to a learner.
+• qualify as an accompanying driver to a learner.

 What Student Are Saying